Guide to Buying a Property Using Power of Attorney

 Signing the Power of Attorney Remotely

-A video feed will be established with your lawyer while the act is being read so you can see, talk to and discuss it with your lawyer live.
-The notary will carry out all the due diligence remotely, which is its responsibility.
+A video feed will be established with your lawyer while the act is being read, so you can see, talk to and discuss it with your lawyer live.
+The notary will conduct all due diligence remotely, as it is their responsibility.

 After reading the act, the notary will use your private email address and mobile phone number to send you a link with the document, which you must sign electronically.
-You will then confirm using the code received via SMS on your mobile or cell phone.
+You will then confirm using the code sent to your mobile or cell phone via SMS.
 Your notary will then sign the authentic electronic power of attorney, allowing you to sign the legal documents.

 Resources for Buyers and Investors

-We hope the information provided regarding the Power of Attorney is helpful.
 We recommend familiarising yourself with the various stages of buying a property in France.
-Take a look at our brief guide to the purchasing process, which consists of five simple steps.
-Next, learn about the compromis de vente (pre-contract), research opening a currency account for your deposit and future international transfers, mandatory house and content insurance, and calculate the notaires/legal costs.
+Take a look at our overview of the purchasing process, which consists of five simple steps.
+Next, learn about the compromis de vente (pre-contract), research opening a currency account for your deposit and future international transfers, mandatory house & contents insurance, calculate the notaires/legal costs and the acte authentique on completion day or if you can buy a property using crypto.

-Are you looking to relocate, invest, or find a French holiday cottage in the countryside?
+Are you looking to relocate, invest, or find a French countryside holiday cottage?
 Our team is committed to ensuring a smooth and stress-free process.
-Register with us to receive property alerts, based on your specific criteria, or contact us, to begin your journey to owning a piece of France.
+Please register with us to receive property alerts, based on your search criteria, or contact us to begin your journey to owning a piece of beautiful France.